traverson/traverson/readme.markdown

 });
 </pre>

 Or maybe you even want to execute the last HTTP request all by yourself.
-The method `getUri` has you covered.
+The method `getUrl` has you covered.
 It will only execute the HTTP GET requests until it has find the final link from `follow`, but will not request the resource that this last link leads to.

 <pre lang="javascript">
 traverson
 .from('http://api.example.com')
 .follow('link_to', 'resource')
-<b>.getUri(function(error, url) {</b>
+<b>.getUrl(function(error, url) {</b>
   if (error) {
     console.error('No luck :-)')
   } else {